 (b) for which the registered proprietor holds a title in fee simple under the Strata Titles Act 1985;

-“vehicle” means a conveyance (other than a train, vessel or aircraft) capable of being propelled or drawn on wheels;
+vehicle means a conveyance (other than a train, vessel or aircraft) capable of being propelled or drawn on wheels;

-“works specification notice” means a works specification notice given under section 21(3).
+works specification notice means a works specification notice given under section 21(3).

-(2) Unless the contrary intention appears, in this Act, a reference to “local government” in relation to a facility is to be taken to be a reference to the local government of the district in which the facility is situated.
+(2) Unless the contrary intention appears, in this Act, a reference to local government in relation to a facility is to be taken to be a reference to the local government of the district in which the facility is situated.

 [Section 5 amended by No. 14 of 1996 s.
 4.]